IntelliDust/speck/README.md

 # [IntelliDust - Speck](https://github.com/IntelliDust/speck)
 A (very) simple framerowk in Lua for the ESP8266 running the NodeMCU firmware for fast development.
-Speck is an client system for implementation smart home appaliance that comunicate with [IntelliDust - Broom](https://github.com/IntelliDust/broom)
+Speck is an client system for implementation smart home appliance that comunicate with [IntelliDust - Broom](https://github.com/IntelliDust/broom) acting like simple aggregating server

 ## Inspiraton - included code
 * [marcoskirsch - nodemcu-httpserver](https://raw.githubusercontent.com/marcoskirsch/nodemcu-httpserver/)